Charles Barkley says sports becoming woke 'circus' -- with no real results

 He added, however, that keeping kids out of school would "magnify" the disparity between rich and poor kids because disadvantaged children don't always have the resources such as internet to continue their education remotely.

-He added that he hopes NBA games can go forward soon because the economic loss if games are canceled would be so great.
+He said he hopes NBA games can go forward soon because the economic loss - if games are canceled - would be so great.

 CLICK HERE TO GET THE FOX NEWS APP